Quick Facts

 How will Peterson House mark “success”?

-We would be honored if a diverse group of people say that their walk with Christ is more vivid as a result of joining in the reading of Scripture with their friends at Peterson House.
+We would be honored if a diverse group of people say that their walk with Jesus is more vivid as a result of joining in the reflecting on Scripture with their friends at Peterson House.

 How will an eventual space for Peterson House shape its ministry?